-8.2.
+8.3.
 Obligations of the prize recipient

 In the lead up to the awards event, we will contact prize recipients regarding preparations for the event.
+Prize recipients must handle this information confidentially, and the Minister may withdraw a prize if the recipient breaches that confidence.

-Following the awards event, prize recipients may be asked to assist in publicly promoting the teaching and learning of science as important foundations for Australia's continuing economic.

-social and environmental wellbeing.
-Recipients should be prepared to undertake a small number of public engagements.
+Following the awards event, prize recipients may be asked to assist in publicly promoting the teaching and learning of science as important foundations for Australia's continuing economic, social and environmental wellbeing.
+Prize recipients should be prepared to undertake a small number of public engagements.